SrijanBadhya/Debsoc/Running the PES Debsoc.md

 **It's quite common to get caught up in the debate once you've taken attendance at the start.** Extra focus is needed to remember to take attendance every time a person comes in, so have a book open or something so that this helps remind you.

 **Test out your form,** because last year we couldn't submit multiple responses until we fixed that a few minutes into recruitments.
-Decide whether you want responses to be editable or not (only the last response on google forms is editable).
+Decide whether you want responses to be editable (by the sender) or not (only the last response on google forms is editable; multiple responses can't be edited at once).

 A few moderators miss out on people's surnames either due to forgetfulness or due to believing that the surname for someone named something like Sudiksha wasn't required.
 Well, we ended up having 2 Sudikshas, and who knows which Sudhiksha stole the attendance of the other.